Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-assembly.md

 ~~~
 {: .bash}

 Now we can start constructing our command!
+You can type/copy this code into your command line but don't press enter just yet.

 ~~~
  flye --nano-raw ~/cs_course/data/nano_fastq/ERR5000342_sub15_filtered.fastq \